Top 5 Occupational Therapy Models To Know

 - Low registration: Those who want sensory input but their bodies have trouble processing it so they may respond as if they haven’t had input at all

 You may already know that the world (and therapy sessions, even) are full of various types of sensory input.
-Therapists can use these categories to help identify their patients’ needs, make recommendations that help them become more regulated, and function within their daily lives.
+Therapy practitioners can use these categories to help identify their patients’ needs, make recommendations that help them become more regulated, and function within their daily lives.

 Model of Human Occupation (MOHO)

-The Model of Human Occupation is one you simply can’t forget.
+The Model of Human Occupation (MOHO) is one model that you simply can’t forget.
 Not only does it have an abbreviation that sometimes makes you chuckle, but it really represents the crux of what we do as occupational therapists.
-This can be used with patients of all ages and abilities in any setting.
+The MOHO can be used with patients of all ages and abilities in any setting.
 MOHO likens a person’s way of interacting with their world as a dynamic cycle made up of three parts: volition, performance, and habituation.

 - Volition consists of a person’s confidence along with their ability to seek out interests for their own pleasure and set goals based on the occupations they value.